Discovering More About Your Local Retail Owner

 Michael had great role models to emulate.
 Both of his late parents received college educations in the late 1950s and persevered through integration in the armed services.
-His father stood alongside Secretary of Defense Colin Powell and retired as a full Colonel in the US Army.
-His mother was a graduate of West Point, served in the military and eventually became a teacher and school board member.
-Watching his parents serve their country and communities taught him early on to "give something back and lift people up."
+His father stood alongside Secretary of Defense Colin Powell and retired as a full Colonel in the U.S. Army.
+His mother was a teacher, occupational therapist and eventually became a school board member for 12 years.
+Watching his parents serve their country and communities taught him early on to "give something back and lift people."
 Not only does Michael feel a sense of duty to give back to his employees – he serves his community on the Capitol Hill Business Improvement Board.

 Reflecting, Relaxing and Enjoying

 What does Michael do in his free time?
 While Michael and his wife work a lot, one of their greatest joys is travel.
-They try to spend 6-8 weeks each year in Europe but even when he's abroad, his heart is always with his The UPS Store locations.
-He describes a typical day in Paris, hanging out at the Louve Museum and shopping the famous Parisian avenues but he always finds several hours to return to his hotel room and check-in with his The UPS Store team back home.
+They try to spend 6-8 weeks each year in Europe but even when he's abroad; his heart is always with his The UPS Stores.
+Michael describes a typical day in Paris, hanging out at the Louvre Museum and shopping the famous Parisian avenues, but always finds several hours to return to his hotel room and check-in with his The UPS Store team back home.
 He is grateful to his team.
-"I couldn't have six retail locations without great employees.
+"I couldn't have six stores without great employees.
 Our success has been our employees," he says.
-"I still enjoy what I'm doing" and after almost 30 years leading his The UPS Store locations, he's clearly as passionate today about his stores and helping the community as he was since day one.
+"I still enjoy what I'm doing," and after almost 30 years leading his The UPS Stores, he's as passionate today about his stores and helping the community as he was since day one.